List of Kyo Kara Maoh! characters: Demon Kingdom

 The Original King (眞王, Shin'ou)is the first King of The Demon Kingdom.
 His soul watches over the lands of The Demon Kingdom, and priestess such as Ulrike and Ondine can communicate with him in a limited fashion, one they call "hearing His Majesty's voice".
 Murata also appears to be able to communicate with him, and is often seen scolding him for meddling in The Demon Kingdom's affairs.

 4000 years ago, The Original King sealed The Originator into four boxes, which became known as the "Four Forbidden Boxes".
 However, while part of The Originator was sealed in the boxes, a small part of The Originator infected The Original King to the extent where his right arm seemed slightly decayed.
 The Original King knew that The Originator would eventually take over his mind and body completely, so The Original King came up with a plan along with his Great Sage to completely eradicate The Originator in the future.
 This involved sealing The Originator with a pure soul, and then destroying it.
 This soul turned out to be The Original King, but Yuri manages to eradicate The Originator without harming The Original King, earning Yuri the title of the greatest Demon King.
 The Original King commented that he was glad he chose Yuri as the Demon King.

-The Original King appears to be well alive in the OVAs, having seem to regain a physical body unlike his soul form at the end of Season 2.
+The Original King appears to be well alive in the OVAs, having seemed to regain a physical body unlike his soul form at the end of Season 2.

 The Original King told Yuri that with The Originator destroyed, his aim of choosing Yuri as the Demon King has been reached, and Yuri no longer needed to be the Demon King.
 Since Yuri can achieve his goal very well, The Original King said that he will not hold back the decision of choosing Yuri as the Demon King and blesses him.
 The Original King has stated he will reduce anyone who opposes Yuri as the Demon King to ash.